 Best practices include uploading images that are the ideal 750 by 750 pixels and creating a custom URL to use in the call-to-action link.
 These custom URLs allow you to track whether users converted after visiting your site from the post button.

 Set up messaging on your GMB account

 Setting up messaging gives users a way to ask questions about your business without making a phone call.
 Their messages are sent via text to whatever number you have set up.
 You can include a couple introductory sentences for autoreply if you want to make sure your response rate is stellar.
-We would recommend something like ‘Hey!
+We would recommend something like: ‘Hey!
 We provide _____ services.
 How can we help you?’.
 You can set up messaging by clicking ‘Messaging’ on the left.
 You can download Allo for messaging as well.
 An average response time will be generated to let users know how quickly they can expect a reply (this time can be seen on the ‘messaging’ card in the home menu).
-This stat plays a role in your reputation management for Kansas City digital marketing; busineses with low response rates will deter customers.
+This stat plays a role in your reputation management for Kansas City digital marketing; businesses with low response rates will deter customers.

 Encourage Google Reviews

 Reviews are becoming more and more essential to a consumer’s purchasing decisions, so it’s important to have a good amount of Google reviews from trusted sources (like Local Guides).
 Anonymous reviews cannot be added, adding legitimacy to the reviews left.
 If you have a dispute with one of the reviews written about your company (ie: if it’s a disgruntled employee or competitor), you can contact Google to get the review removed.
 Be sure to reply to your reviews to show visitors that you care about your brand’s perception.
 Encourage customers to leave a review via email, but refrain from offering incentives.
 This can be construed as bribing and land you in a lot of trouble with review platforms.